 1. Tasks Related to General Office Administration

 These are the kinds of duties any administrative assistant would perform, like photocopying, filing, ordering supplies, and making arrangements for deliveries or maintenance calls.

-This part of your work would also include recording and transcribing the minutes of meetings, setting up the conference room, preparing memos or letters dictated by a lawyer, and billing procedures.
+This part of your work would also include recording and transcribing the minutes of meetings, setting up the conference room, preparing memos or letters dictated by a lawyer, and processing billing.
 You don't need specific legal knowledge to fulfill these obligations—they are related to general office administration.

 2. Legal-related Tasks

 This next category of responsibilities absolutely requires knowledge of legal procedures and familiarity with the areas of law in which your firm specializes.
 These tasks are often the most challenging and interesting part of legal assistant work and could not be completed without quality legal assistant training.
 Examples include:

 - Preparing legal documents related to family law, litigation, corporate law, wills and estates, etc.

 - Ensuring important deadlines are met for submitting documents

 - Attending and taking notes at hearings and conferences